mostmojo/log/log-2.md

 • Apply logic to Data Frames to query specific data: `credit_records[credit_recrods.price > 20.00]`.
 If Column has more than two words, to query it use this notation: `not_poodle = mpr[mpr['Dog Breed'] != "Poodle"]` - notice the use of two square brackets.

+• Learn about `matplotlib` to print 2D graphs using the following package: `from matplotlib import pyplot as plt`, then we can do: `plt.plot(x_values, y_values)` and `plt.show`.
+For example: `plt.plot(ransom.letter, ransom.frequency)` where ransom is the data frame and anything after the `.` is the col name which will match the x & y axis from above arguments.

 **Link(s) to work**

 1. [DC](https://datacamp.com)

 -----